 The presence of distinguished visiting artists on campus and in the classroom energizes students, challenges faculty, and enhances all the creative efforts of the University.

 Private gifts particularly in the fine and performing arts, make a crucial difference in the University's ability to provide students with a superior educational experience.

 The Roser Visiting Artist Endowment is an important contribution to the education of students at the University of Colorado at Boulder.
-Funded by a private gift from the Rosers, matched by the Chancellor of the Boulder campus, the program will provide continuing funding to bring artists each year to be resident resources in one or more of the five different artistic areas in which the University has major programs.
+Funded by a private gift from the Rosers, matched by the Chancellor of the Boulder campus, the program provides continuing funding to bring artists each year to be resident resources in one or more of the five different artistic areas in which the University has major programs.

 The mission of the Roser Visiting Artist Endowment is to enrich the lives and education of students at the University of Colorado at Boulder in music, theatre and dance, fine arts and film studies, by funding visiting professional artists who have a demonstrated record of excellence and a commitment to working with students.
 This enrichment and interaction will be fostered by the Artists' collaboration in the creative process with students and faculty.

 In the early 1990s, Jim and Becky Roser donated half a million dollars to the University of Colorado at Boulder to support the arts.
 Jim Corrbridge, the Chancellor at that time, matched the Roser's gift to create and endowment to provide funding for the arts on the Boulder Campus.
 A committee comprised of the chairs and directors of the various arts programs and the Rosers, was formed to establish a mission statement and criteria for awarding funding.